albertamcaleavey/albertamcaleavey/README.md

-# Hi there! 👋
+## Hi there! 👋

 ### About Me
 I'm Alberta- a Software Engineering student at General Assembly who loves to design.
 With a background in web design and content management, I have an eye for detail and skill for translating client visions into quality products.
-I believe in creating well designed, accessible digital solutions with eye catching user interfaces that improve lives, and am looking to work with a team who values transparent communication in a collaborative environment.
+I believe in creating well designed, accessible digital solutions with eye catching user interfaces that improve lives.

 ### My hobbies include:
 📷 film photography
 🎹 piano
 🏃‍♀️ running
 ⚽️ soccer
 ♻️ sustainable fashion
 🎸 guitar

 ---

 ### Skills